-The Hearing Panel must recommend whether a Petition for Reinstatement Eligibility After Suspension should be granted, denied, or denied with a right to re-apply for a period not to exceed 5 years.
-The Hearing Panel's recommendation must include factual findings, any mitigating or aggravating factors, and any Sanction Guidelines and Case Histories that the Hearing Panel found relevant.
+The Hearing Panel must recommend whether a Petition for Reinstatement Eligibility should be granted, denied, or denied with a right to re-apply for a period not to exceed 5 years.
+The Hearing Panel's recommendation must include factual findings and any mitigating or aggravating factors that the Hearing Panel found relevant.